Wojcicki Online Journalism Program

 Both the Undergraduate Minor and the Certificate in Journalism consist of 15 total units across five 3-unit courses: two core required courses and three electives.
 You may complete courses in any order.

-Both the minor and the certificate require the successful completion two core courses and three electives, for a total of 15 units of credit.
+The minor requires the successful completion two core courses and three electives, for a total of 15 units of credit.
 Students may complete these courses in any order.

 No. Students may take courses in any order or combination as long as they satisfy the requirements of two core and three electives.

-Students must receive a "C" or better in each of five courses in order to qualify for the minor or certificate.
+Students must receive a "C" or better in each of five courses in order to qualify for the minor.

 No.